medvector/edu-server/docs/api/formats.md

 ## Course structure format

 Basic element is Task.
-Tasks grouped in lessons, lessons can be grouped in sections.
+Tasks are grouped in lessons, lessons can be grouped in sections.
 Course consists of sections and lessons.
 Lesson and section have almost the same format, except `type` and `items` field.